nocpiun/ferrum/README.md

 Viewer is a page that is shown when the user opens a file.
 The viewer's page will be shown when the user opens the file format(s) the viewer's option has specified.
 For example, a video viewer, its page will be shown when the user open a `.mp4` file.

-You need to create a new `tsx` file.
+You need to create a new `jsx` file.
 And a metadata list of the plugin is needed.
 (The following is a complete example).

 ```js
 ({